neelsmith/latin101/F20/ghpages/oldnews/index.md

 ## Announcements

 - **Oct.
+26**: please post a draft of [translation 3](../assignments/translation3/) before coming to Wednesday's class, when we'll workshop the assignment in groups
+- **Oct.
 23**: for breakout sessions, complete *synopses* in the *third person*: both singular and plural, active and passive, and test yourself with [this self-correcting notebook](https://observablehq.com/@neelsmith/lingua-latina-legenda-unit-2-verb-synopsis?collection=@neelsmith/l3)
 - **Oct.
 17**:  updated schedule includes
 [self-corrected assignment on gerund and infinitive](../assignments/review-verbal-nouns/)